 Symptoms of Renal Artery Stenosis

 Renal artery stenosis usually does not cause any specific symptoms.
 Sometimes, the first sign of renal artery stenosis is high blood pressure that is extremely hard to control, along with worsening of previously well-controlled high blood pressure, or elevated blood pressure that affects other organs in the body.

 Diagnosis of Renal Artery Stenosis

-If your doctor suspects that you have renal artery stenosis, he or she may order tests to either confirm suspicions or rule it out.
+If your doctor suspects that you have renal artery stenosis, they may order tests to either confirm suspicions or rule it out.
 These include:

 - Blood tests and urine tests to evaluate kidney function